amahini95/cs56-github-apiv3-simple-rest-client/README.md

 * PublicOnly.txt  only read privileges on public repositories and resources
 * ReadOnly.txt  only read privileges, but includes private repos, team memberships, etc.  It has all the privileges to "see" everything, but cannot make changes to anything.
-* MostPrivleges.txt  all privileges EXCEPT the most dangerous ones: keys, hooks and deleting repos.
+* MostPrivileges.txt  all privileges EXCEPT the most dangerous ones: keys, hooks and deleting repos.